Priyans-hu/Dr.-health/README.md

 <a>https://drive.google.com/file/d/1vmDEENWNesBrffmWpZPzPJH5TBRGwZ25/view?usp=sharing</a> <br>
 {This file is approx 270MB and github upload limit is 25MB, so we placed it on google drive.
 Download this file and add paste it in models folder}

-# Normal ranges for lever
+# Normal ranges for liver
 - Total bilirubin- 0.3 to 1.9
 - Direct bilirubin- 0.1 to 0.3
 - Alkaline phosphatase- 30 to 130 units per liter (U/L).